JaspreetKhela/JaspreetKhela/README.md

 ### Personal Development History and Pursuits
 The following personal development history and pursuits section outlines the non-academic and non-professional pursuits that I have embarked upon or will embark upon over the span of my adulthood.
 I have primarily focused on developing my expertise in the arts and humanities, combat training, and the skilled trades.
 My interest in the arts and humanities stems from my desire to develop a broad, deep, and rigorous understanding of the culinary arts, baking and pastry arts, storytelling, analog and digital static and dynamic design materials and techniques (i.e. music performance and production, illustration, graphic design, animation, photography, and film production materials and techniques), theatre arts, dance performance, and art culture.
 My interest in combat training stems from my desire to develop a broad and deep understanding of the mindset and mechanics of an individual dealing with physical interpersonal conflicts.
 My interest in the skilled trades stems from my desire to develop a broad and deep understanding of the building blocks of the physical world through studying construction, plumbing, electrical, and welding techniques.
+The tail-end of this section also outlines works of literature that aid in the development of a growth and an antifragile mindset and help to facilitate a deeper understanding of the human condition.

 **Arts and Humanities**:
 * **George Brown College**: